 UKG Pro vs ADP Lyric: An objective comparison

-Founded in 1949, ADP (Automatic Data Processing) remains one of the most established payroll and HR software providers.
-Its newest enterprise solution, ADP Lyric, reflects a modern shift toward AI-driven, consumer-grade HCM tools, especially for organizations facing complex payroll, compliance, and workforce demands.
+Founded in 1949, ADP (Automatic Data Processing) is a leading payroll and HR software provider.
+Its latest enterprise solution, ADP Lyric, emphasizes AI-driven, consumer-grade HCM tools for organizations with complex payroll, compliance, and workforce needs.

-This comparison focuses on the vendors' enterprise offerings (Lyric and Pro) while also noting where their mid-market solutions (ADP Workforce Now and UKG Ready) may be more appropriate.
+This comparison highlights the enterprise offerings (Lyric and Pro) and suggests when their mid-market options (ADP Workforce Now and UKG Ready) may be more suitable.

-Whether you’re shortlisting for a new HRMS implementation or migrating from a legacy system, this guide will help you evaluate which platform best fits your operational complexity, employee makeup, and growth goals.
+Whether you’re choosing a new HRMS or switching from an older system, this guide helps determine the best fit for your organization's complexity, employee base, and growth plans.

 Company size and industry

-With a global footprint in over 100 countries, ADP serves a broad range of industries.
-ADP Lyric is purpose-built for enterprises with over 1,000 employees, offering sophisticated tools for global payroll, compliance, and workforce management.
+With a presence in over 100 countries, ADP serves a broad range of industries.
+ADP Lyric is built for enterprises with over 1,000 employees, offering sophisticated tools for global payroll, compliance, and workforce management.
 ADP Workforce Now, by contrast, targets mid-market organizations (50–999 employees).

-In the broader human capital management (HCM) space, ADP, alongside Workday, controls over 35% of the market
+In the broader HCM space, ADP, alongside Workday, controls over 35% of the market.

-UKG Pro, their enterprise-grade solution, is ideal for companies with 500–5,000+ employees, especially in industries like healthcare, retail, manufacturing, and the public sector.
+UKG Pro, their enterprise-grade solution, is ideal for companies with 500–5,000+ employees, especially in healthcare, retail, manufacturing, and the public sector.

 Functionality

-UKG Pro also delivers full-suite HCM capabilities, with a strong reputation for time and labor management, performance reviews, learning, compensation, and employee engagement tools.
-UKG’s strengths trace back to its Kronos origins, making it particularly effective for hourly workforces and complex scheduling.
+UKG Pro also delivers a full suite of HCM capabilities, with a strong reputation for time and labor management, performance reviews, learning, compensation, and employee engagement tools.
+UKG’s strengths trace back to its origins, making it effective for hourly workforces and complex scheduling.

 AI-enhanced features